Backbase/mx-integration-transactions/README.md

-# Vendor integration service demo for Backbase DBS Capability
+# MX integration service demo for Backbase DBS Service

-Clone this repo to publish your connector.
-Few guidelines:
-1) name the repo vendor-integration-capability, so 'fiserv-integration-billpay' or 'twilio-integration-actions'
-2) Ensure the title of the README.md contains 'demo', so "Vendor integration service demo for Backbase DBS Capability" or applied: "Fiserv integration service demo for Backbase DBS Bill Pay"
-3) Make sure to keep the disclaimer in this README.md and don't modify the LICENSE file (only add the list with 3rd party components)
+This service enables you to use MX to categorize transactions.

 Installation
 ============